sderev/shellgenius/README.md

 # ShellGenius

-ShellGenius is an intuitive CLI tool designed to enhance your command-line experience by turning your task descriptions into efficient shell commands.
+ShellGenius is an intuitive CLI tool designed to enhance your command-line experience.
+By turning your task descriptions into efficient shell commands, ShellGenius makes command-line operations easier and more intuitive than ever before, saving you time and/or reducing the learning curve.

-Powered by ChatGPT, ShellGenius generates accurate commands based on your input and provides step-by-step explanations to help you understand the underlying logic.
+Powered by ChatGPT, ShellGenius not only generates accurate commands based on your input but also provides step-by-step explanations.
+This way, you not only execute your tasks but also gain a deeper understanding of the commands you're using.

-ShellGenius is a tool in the [LLM-Toolbox](https://github.com/sderev/llm-toolbox).
-Consider checking it for finding other handful AI-powered CLI tools, such as `commitgen`, an automatic commit message generator.
+This repository is dedicated to ShellGenius as a standalone tool within the [LLM-Toolbox](https://github.com/sderev/llm-toolbox), a curated suite of AI-powered CLI tools built to modernize your terminal experience.
+Here, you will find all resources, discussions, and updates specifically related to ShellGenius.

+To explore other tools within the [LLM-Toolbox](https://github.com/sderev/llm-toolbox)—such as `commitgen`, the automatic commit message generator—please visit the [LLM-Toolbox](https://github.com/sderev/llm-toolbox) repository.

 <!-- TOC -->
 ## Table of Contents